timicienio/SnakeSimulator/README.md

 ## Notice
 - Do not include `<Windows.h>` in any file, it causes conflict with SFML.
 - If you don't want to/can not use Visual Studio for this, you can still clone this repo, copy the files and figure it out yourself.
+- If you want to configure map or simply regenerating it, modify `\SnakeSimulator\ConsoleApplication1\ConsoleApplication1\map\maps\mapGenerator.cpp` and recompile, then execute it (check out [here](https://github.com/desk2000/IMshare)).
 - Report issue [here](https://github.com/desk2000/SnakeSimulator/issues) or contact us.

 ## Credits